-- 96 percent of Generation Z is already smartphone-equipped.
+- 96% of Generation Z is already smartphone-equipped.

-- The Asia-Pacific region accounts for 68 percent of app downloads.
+- The Asia-Pacific region accounts for 68% of app downloads.

 - The most common reason for app removal is crashing, accounting for 71% of uninstalls.

-Over the last few years, the mobile app business has seen a massive shift.
-The businesses remain informed about technological advancements and trends.
+Over the last few years, the mobile app for business has seen a massive shift.
+Businesses remain informed about technological advancements and trends.

 Mobile applications have become a significant influence in transforming organizations and providing them with a new platform for growth.